vCenter Server services fail to start due to full /storage/seat partition

 Issue/Introduction

-vCenter Server services cannot start as the /storage/seat partition is full due to large event tables.
+• vCenter Server services cannot start because the /storage/seat partition is full caused by large event tables in the VCDB.

 Cause

-Third-party software or monitoring tools may generate a large volume of data in the event tables.
+Third-party software or monitoring tools may generate a large volume of data in the event tables, filling the /storage/seat partition and causing vCenter Server services to fail.

 Resolution

-Please ensure there is a valid vCenter snapshot (Offline Snapshots in case of Linked Mode vCenters) before proceeding further.
+Please ensure there is a valid vCenter snapshot (Offline Snapshots in case of Linked Mode vCenters) before proceeding further as per Snapshot Best practices for vCenter Server Virtual Machines.

 service-control --stop vmware-vpxd